andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 more.

-However, if you are working with a lot of other inductive types, `Vec` works very naturally alongside it.
-So it makes sense that a “canonical” package offering `Vec` is *[type-combinators](http://hackage.haskell.org/package/type-combinators)*, an actively maintained library with loads of useful inductive types for type-level programming, exporting its own `Nat` and `Sing`s.
+However, if you are working with a lot of other inductive types, `Vec` works very naturally alongside them.
+It makes sense, then, that a “canonical” package offering `Vec` is *[type-combinators](http://hackage.haskell.org/package/type-combinators)*, an actively maintained library with loads of useful inductive types for type-level programming, exporting its own `Nat` and `Sing`-equivalents.
 If I am doing the sort of type-level programming that `Vec` is useful for, chances are I already have *type-combinators* imported.
 This is the library that I personally suggest if you want to use this `Vec` in the real world.

 Wrapping up
 -----------